SquareBracketAssociates/Booklet-TestingInPharo/Chapters/Web/Web.md

 We have two options to assert if the user is registered:
-- Get the text 'sign-off' of sign-off option
+- Get the text 'sign-off' of the sign-off option
 - Get the description text below the register title.